diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 ## A

 **A/B Testing**
 An experimental technique to gather data and make informed decisions by comparing two versions of a system.
+Often implemented using feature flags and experimentation platforms.

+**Agile Methodology**
+Development approach emphasizing iterative development, team collaboration, and responsiveness to change.
+Balances discovery and delivery through continuous feedback cycles.

+**Architecture Decision Record (ADR)**
+A document recording important architectural decisions, the rationale behind them, consequences, and alternatives considered.
+Essential for communicating and reviewing architecture.

+**Availability**
+A system quality ensuring that services are accessible and operational to users.
+A key requirement of distributed systems and emphasized in BASE consistency model.

 **Access Control Lists (ACLs)**
 A list-based authorization model that explicitly specifies which users or systems can access particular resources.